chulander/wedevx/docs/DESIGN.md

 ## Future Considerations

+##### Testing:

+- Write unit and integration tests for key components and endpoints to ensure reliability and reduce regressions.
+- Add a git precommit hook to run the linting and testing scripts.

+##### Enhanced Security:

+- Add middleware to protect the PATCH endpoint
+  - Set the **access_token** from the cookie into an Authorization header and verify it before allowing the PATCH request.
+- Implement refresh token flow and more granular role-based access control.

 ##### Scaling & Performance:

 - As the dataset grows, consider migrating to a more scalable database solution or adding caching layers.

-##### Enhanced Security:

-- Consider implementing refresh token rotation and more granular role-based access control.

-##### Testing:

-- Write unit and integration tests for key components and endpoints to ensure reliability and reduce regressions.